sorja/PythonConsole/README.md

-PythonConsole is a command line application that demonstrates how to get an ADM access token and how to use the text to text translator API to translate from one langauge to another.
+PythonConsole is a command line application in a Visual Studio solution.
+It demonstrates how to get an ADM access token and how to use the text to text translator API to translate from one langauge to another.

 The app only offers translation for 5 languages, but the service offers translations for 50+ langauages.